 23 July 2023 Saligo

-Since the outbreak of Covid-19 geological field trips and lectures have been postponed or cancelled.
-So here are a few videos of geological highlights and virtual field trips done on Zoom for the Geological Society of Glasgow and Geowalks to Islay, Jura and Colonsay.
+During the outbreak of Covid-19 geological field trips and lectures organised by the Geological Society of Glasgow were postponed or cancelled.
+So here are a few videos of geological highlights and virtual field trips done on Zoom to Islay, Jura and Colonsay.

 An Introduction to the Geology of Islay